gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 The [file.defaultEncoding](grunt.file#wiki-grunt-file-defaultEncoding) method was added to normalize character encodings, and all `grunt.file` methods have been updated to support the specified encoding.

 ## Helpers
 Grunt's helper system has been removed in favor of node `require`.
-For a concise example on how to share functionality between gruntplugins, please see [grunt-lib-legacyhelpers](/gruntjs/grunt-lib-legacyhelpers).
+For a concise example on how to share functionality between grunt plugins, please see [grunt-lib-legacyhelpers](/gruntjs/grunt-lib-legacyhelpers).
+Plugin authors are encouraged to upgrade their plugins.

 ## API
 The grunt API saw substantial changes from 0.3 to 0.4.